alexdrone/CoreRender/README.md

 ```

 `UIKit.Label` and `UIKit.Button` are just specialized versions of the `Node<V: UIView>` pure function.
-That means you could wrap any view in a vdom node. e.g.
+That means you could wrap any UIView subclass in a vdom node. e.g.
 ```swift

 Node(type: UIScrollView.self) {